Defending Rule 30(b)(6) Corporate Depositions: Responding to Deposition Notices, Selecting, Preparing And Defending Witnesses

 Recording of a 90-minute CLE video webinar with Q&A

-This CLE webinar will prepare trial attorneys to defend the depositions of corporate representatives during litigation.
+This CLE course will prepare trial attorneys to defend the depositions of corporate representatives during litigation.
 The panel will discuss how to respond to a Rule 30(b)(6) deposition notice and select and prepare witnesses for the deposition.
 The panel will also review the new "meet and confer" requirement applicable when noticing a Rule 30(b)(6) deposition.

 - Critical aspects of Rule 30(B)(6) that differentiate it from other forms of discovery